I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmaenabler/nf-wdfdmaenabler-wdfdmaenablercreate.md

 ## -remarks
 Framework-based drivers must call <b>WdfDmaEnablerCreate</b> before creating DMA transactions for a device.

-Before a driver calls <b>WdfDmaEnablerCreate</b>, it must call <a href="wdf.wdfdevicesetalignmentrequirement">WdfDeviceSetAlignmentRequirement</a>.
+Before a driver calls <b>WdfDmaEnablerCreate</b>, it must call <a href="..\wdfdevice\nf-wdfdevice-wdfdevicesetalignmentrequirement.md">WdfDeviceSetAlignmentRequirement</a>.

 The framework device object that the <i>Device</i> parameter of <b>WdfDmaEnablerCreate</b> specifies always becomes the parent object for the new DMA enabler object.
-If the driver specifies a different parent in the <b>ParentObject</b> member of the <a href="wdf.wdf_object_attributes">WDF_OBJECT_ATTRIBUTES</a> structure, the framework ignores this value.
+If the driver specifies a different parent in the <b>ParentObject</b> member of the <a href="..\wdfobject\ns-wdfobject-_wdf_object_attributes.md">WDF_OBJECT_ATTRIBUTES</a> structure, the framework ignores this value.
 The framework deletes the DMA enabler object when it deletes the parent object.

 When called with a  <i>Config</i> parameter that requests a system-mode DMA profile, <b>WdfDmaEnablerCreate</b> creates a partially initialized DMA enabler.
-The driver must subsequently call <a href="wdf.wdfdmaenablerconfiguresystemprofile">WdfDmaEnablerConfigureSystemProfile</a> to set up the DMA settings for the underlying channels.
+The driver must subsequently call <a href="..\wdfdmaenabler\nf-wdfdmaenabler-wdfdmaenablerconfiguresystemprofile.md">WdfDmaEnablerConfigureSystemProfile</a> to set up the DMA settings for the underlying channels.

-For more information about DMA enabler objects and <b>WdfDmaEnablerCreate</b>, see <a href="wdf.enabling_dma_transactions">Enabling DMA Transactions</a>.
+For more information about DMA enabler objects and <b>WdfDmaEnablerCreate</b>, see <a href="https://msdn.microsoft.com/87735776-c371-425b-bc53-0c68375c9562">Enabling DMA Transactions</a>.

 The following code example is from the <a href="wdf.sample_kmdf_drivers">PLX9x5x</a> sample driver.
 This example sets a device's requirement for buffer alignment, initializes a WDF_DMA_ENABLER_CONFIG structure, and calls <b>WdfDmaEnablerCreate</b>.